 The ekpyrotic cosmology \citep{Lehners}, whose name is inspired by the Stoicism, presents a cyclic cosmology.
-Moreover, this cosmology provides solutions to the typical problems of standard model (the flatness, isotropy, homogeneity and horizon problems) without the inflationary mechanism.
-That is, the qualities of the inflationary mechanism, which appear during the exponential expansion when the universe was young, are replaced by the ekpyrotic phase, a slow contraction cosmic phase before the current expansion phase.
+Moreover, this cosmology provides solutions to the typical problems of the standard model (the flatness, isotropy, homogeneity and horizon problems) without the inflationary mechanism from the $\Lambda$-CDM model.\footnote{The inflationary mechanism assumes a quantum field---the inflaton---able to expand exponentially the space-time fabric in the initial phase of the cosmos (see \citealt{Linde} for a review) and to solve the standard model problems.} That is, the inflationary mechanism and its qualities, which appear during the exponential expansion when the universe was young, are replaced by the ekpyrotic phase, a slow contraction cosmic phase before our current expansion phase.
 This contraction phase defines the ekpyrotic cosmology.
-During the contraction phase, besides the solved problems of standard cosmology, there exists the generation of quantum fluctuations which are responsible for the structure formation (structures such as galaxies).
-In the $\Lambda$-CDM model, this achievement is due to the inflation.
-Then the initial singularity problem or the Big Bang problem, the typical standard model problems and the structure formation may be solved by adopting an alternative cosmological model.\footnote{In black hole physics it is possible to solve the problem of singularities within the Einsteinian context as well (see \citealt{Neves3}).
-In particular, the singularity inside the black holes is removed by a determined energy violation.}
+During the contraction phase, besides the solved problems of standard cosmology, there exists a generation of quantum fluctuations that are responsible for structure formation (structures such as galaxies).
+In the $\Lambda$-CDM model, this achievement is due to inflation.
+Then the initial singularity problem, or the Big Bang problem, as well as the typical standard model problems and the structure formation, may be solved by adopting an alternative cosmological model.\footnote{In black hole physics it is possible to solve the problem of singularities within the Einsteinian context as well (see \citealt{Neves3}).
+In particular, the singularity inside the black holes is removed by energy violations.}